Before you make an offer

 Register your interest with the agent, who’ll give you a copy of the Sale and Purchase Agreement.

 Get all your inspections, valuations and reports done.
 You’ll need to do all your checks before the auction as you can’t put conditions on your bids – talk to your lawyer about which ones to get.
-Your layer will also need to check the terms and conditions of sale.
+Your lawyer will also need to check the terms and conditions of sale.

 Arrange your finance with the bank – you’ll need to be ready to go with your deposit if you win the auction.